-Kawasaki disease (KD) was first described in Japan in 1967, predominantly affects young children and has potential life-long consequences.1-4 Its incidence in children under 5 years ranges from 322/100 000 in Japan and South East Asian countries, to 4.5-25/100 000 in Europe and USA3-5 and the disease has become increasingly common in the UK.67 Its cause is unknown, but epidemiological observations suggest an environmental agent causing an inflammatory process in genetically predisposed individuals.8 Although the acute febrile and exanthematous illness resolves spontaneously, 30% of untreated patients develop coronary artery aneurysms (CAA).
+Kawasaki disease (KD) was first described in Japan in 1967, predominantly affects young children and has potential life-long consequences.
+1-4 Its incidence in children under 5 years ranges from 322/100 000 in Japan and South East Asian countries, to 4.5-25/100 000 in Europe and USA 3-5 and the disease has become increasingly common in the UK.
+Its cause is unknown, but epidemiological observations suggest an environmental agent causing an inflammatory process in genetically predisposed individuals.
+Although the acute febrile and exanthematous illness resolves spontaneously, 30% of untreated patients develop coronary artery aneurysms (CAA).

-rmitted under CC BY-NC.
-No Treatment of the acute illness with intravenous mmercial re-use.
-See rights immunoglobulin (IVIG) reduces the risk of CAA, and is now the standard recommended treatment.2 The 10%-15% of patients who are unresponsive to o cite: Brogan P, Burns JC, IVIG may be treated with corticosteroids, infliximab or other immunosuppressive agents2 and are at increased risk of CAA, as are those in whom treatment is delayed.^{12 13} Following an acute episode of KD, British Paediatric Surveillance Unit data suggest that 19% of children overall and 39% of those aged under 1 year, still develop coronary involvement6 despite IVIG, partly related to delayed diagnosis and treatment.
-Such children are at long-term risk of coronary thrombosis, acute coronary syndrome and progressive coronary stenoses.^{13-15} Comparably high rates of CAA have also recently been reported from Sweden, Russia, Germany and North America.16-
+Treatment of the acute illness with intravenous immunoglobulin (IVIG) reduces the risk of CAA, and is now the standard recommended treatment.
+The 10%-15% of patients who are unresponsive to IVIG may be treated with corticosteroids, infliximab or other immunosuppressive agents and are at increased risk of CAA, as are those in whom treatment is delayed.
+Following an acute episode of KD, British Paediatric Surveillance Unit data suggest that 19% of children overall and 39% of those aged under 1 year, still develop coronary involvement despite IVIG, partly related to delayed diagnosis and treatment.
+Such children are at long-term risk of coronary thrombosis, acute coronary syndrome and progressive coronary stenoses.
+13-15 Comparably high rates of CAA have also recently been reported from Sweden, Russia, Germany and North America.
+16-18

 Although paediatricians are familiar with acute KD, there is less awareness of its long-term consequences and management of any subsequent acute coronary syndrome, in both paediatric and adult services.
-To help raise awareness a guidance document was produced by NHS England London Cardiac Strategic Clinical Network in 201519 and a national NHS Patient Safety Alert in 2016.20
+To help raise awareness a guidance document was produced by NHS England London Cardiac Strategic Clinical Network in 2015 and a national NHS Patient Safety Alert in 2016.